-The Intel Core i5-1135G7 is a quad-core SoC designed for leaner laptops.
+The Intel Core i5-1135G7 is a quad-core, mid-range SoC designed to be used in ultra-light laptops.
 The Tiger Lake-UP3 processor was introduced in September 2020.
-It features four Willow Cove processor cores running at 2.4 GHz (base clock speed @ 28 W TDP) Boosting up to 4.2 GHz (1-core Boost).
-The all-core Boost frequency is 3.8 GHz.
-The CPU supports thread-doubling Hyper-Threading tech, allowing for up to 8 concurrent processing threads.
+It features four Willow Cove CPU cores running at 2.4 GHz (base clock speed @ 28 W TDP) Boosting up to 4.2 GHz (1-core Boost).
+The all-core Boost clock speed sits at 3.8 GHz.
+This is a Hyper-Threading-enabled CPU, allowing for up to 8 concurrent processing threads.

-Long-term Boost sustainability of a mobile CPU tends to depend heavily on cooling system performance as well as TDP settings of a laptop.
-That said, the average Core i5-1135G7 from our database is just as fast as the Core i5-10400H, Core i5-8300H, and Ryzen 7 3700U in multi-core benchmarks.
-The single-core performance is a lot better though, reaching similar heights as the Ryzen 7 5600X and Core i7-8700K.
-The performance may not be ground-breaking, but it’s still on the nicer side.
-The CPU will have no difficulty coping with some light gaming and video editing on the go, and simple tasks such as web browsing and spreadsheet editing will pose no problem for it, either.
+The i5's long-term Boost sustainability will depend heavily on how high the Power Limits and how good the cooling solution of your laptop are.
+That being said, the average Core i5-1135G7 in our database is just as fast as Intel Core i7-10810U, Core i5-1145G7, Core i5-1230U and AMD Ryzen 7 3780U are in multi-thread benchmarks.
+The performance may not be ground-breaking, but it’s still on the sunnier side.
+This Core i5 will have no difficulty coping with some light gaming and video editing on the go, and the usual web browsing and spreadsheet editing will pose no problem to it, either.

 The 80 EU Iris Xe Graphics G7 is based on Intel's Gen 12 architecture.
 The iGPU is somewhat faster than the older Iris Plus G7 (Ice Lake) and much faster than the UHD 620 (Comet Lake).
-In this Core i5, the Xe uses 80 of the 96 EUs clocked at 400 MHz to 1,300 MHz.
-The graphics adapter can drive up to 4 monitors in resolutions up to SUHD [email protected], and the built-in video decoder can handle AVC, HEVC, VP9 and last but not the least AV1-encoded videos.
-In terms of gaming performance, the iGPU trails behind the GeForce MX250 just a little bit for decent casual gaming experience.
-As the iGPU has no VRAM of its own, it is paramount that fast system RAM is used.
+The 80 EUs are clocked at 400 MHz to 1,300 MHz.
+This graphics adapter can drive up to 4 monitors in resolutions up to SUHD [email protected] and hardware decode the AVC, HEVC, VP9 and last but not the least AV1 video streams.
+The iGPU's gaming performance is close to what a typical GeForce MX250 has in store; casual gamers will be happy with the Xe as it will easily handle most titles at 720p on low or medium quality settings.
+An important thing to keep in mind is that the iGPU has no video memory of its own, making fast RAM a necessity.

 The Intel Core i3-1125G4 is a 28 W quad-core SoC for laptops and Ultrabooks based on the Tiger Lake-U generation (UP3) that was introduced in September 2020.
 It integrates four Willow Cove processor cores (8 threads thanks to HyperThreading).
 Each core can clock from 2 GHz (guaranteed base speed @ 28 W) to 3.7 GHz (single-core boost).
 All cores at once can clock at up to 3.3 GHz.
 The faster Core i7 models offer more Level 3 cache (12 versus 8 MB in the i5) and higher clocked cores.